Britney Drake, Artistic Director/Owner

 If we join the studio and have questions or concerns what do we do?
 We are very interested in any questions, concerns or any ideas that our parents may have.
 You may communicate by phone, text or e-mail, stop by during normal business hours or set up a private appointment with the Director.
 We also have a Suggestion Box located in the lobby.
 You will find that we are very responsive.

 Does your studio have a competition team?
 Yes.
 We love to compete!
 We have several competition teams which, like all studios, are by invitation and/or audition only.
 As with other studios this is an elite group selected by the instructors and is privilege.
-Our teams had a very successful and FUN competition season placing in every competition, several winning high overall awards along with several very prestigious studio awards and our Mini-Team won a National Championship in 2017.
+Our teams have won National Championships for the last 5 years and have had clean sweeps capturing all the top level overall scores!!
+Take a look at our top level trophy case in our scrapbook section.

 How many competitions do you attend each year?
 The competition season generally runs between January & July.
-We plan to enter at least 4 regional competitions and 1 national competition in 2018.
+We plan to enter at least 4 regional competitions and 1 national competition each year.

 Do you allow your students to level down in competitions to give them a winning advantage?
 We do not allow our students to level down.
-BSODS teams will follow each competition's rule-guidelines exactly as they are written.
+REVIVE teams will follow each competition's rule-guidelines exactly as they are written.
 Generally the rules state you must take 3 hours or less of dance classes per week to fall into the lower/beginner/performance category.
 When the focus of competition is only on winning, it overshadows what dance (and life) should truly be about.
 This is more important than adding another trophy to our window!
 Competitive dance is really about competing with yourself.
 Did you perform to the best of your abilities?
 Did you improve from your last performance?
 Did you learn something?
 Most importantly, did you love performing and did you have fun?
 That's the real measure of the quality of your performance.
-Honestly competitons are often judged unfairly by people who know very little about particular types of dancing.
-That's why it's important to take competition scores with a grain of salt.
 We look at competition as a great team building experience, an opportunity to show your skills on stage and as a way to have fun for those who love to perform.

 Is there a lot of drama in competing?
 Our competitive students are very dedicated and are ,of course, disappointed when they feel they didn't dance their best.
-If you've been watching "Dance Moms" on TV, don't expect to see that behavior at BSODS by either our staff or our parents!
-We are blessed to have supportive and team oriented parents and at BSODS we would not expect anything less.
+If you've been watching "Dance Moms" on TV, don't expect to see that behavvior at REVIVE by either our staff or our parents!
+We are blessed to have supportive and team oriented parents and at REVIVE we would not expect anything less.

 Why do we have to pay a recital fee?
-Recital fees cover the cost of the auditorium (Lamar High School), backdrops, props and lighting & sound for a professional production.
+Recital fees cover the cost of the auditorium , backdrops, props and lighting & sound for a professional production.
 These fees also help in purchasing certificates, medals and special awards for our students.